 So the Red Cross suggested that if we want to make a donation in kind, that we should work through the Thai military.

 ….and minutes later, we confirmed that the Thai military will deliver the goods directly into the hands of the Burmese military.
-This is not only unacceptable to us personally, but would land us in jail for violating the Canadian Sanction laws.
+This is not only unacceptable to us personally, but would land us in jail for violating the Canadian Sanction laws we were already warned by our embassy of trodding dangerously close to.

 So it is sad.
 Through the above avenues, and a flurry of emails and contacts with various other aid agencies, it has become apparent that we cannot possibly purchase goods ourselves with the generous donations we have received and transport them to Burma.